jeremymiller00/Jeremy-Miller/README.md

 Here's some of my [writing](posts/toc.md).

 ## Achievements in First Year as Product Manager, Data Science
+### Auto-Assign Research Categories to Grant Documents
+* Given a document in a Grants database, assign one or more research categories.
+* Worked with stakeholders and Data Scientist to scope project, define success metrics, and schedule deliverables.
+* Model delivered with 93% Precision and 100% Completeness, both above the acceptance targets.
+* Outcome: Must-have feature for go-live of new product, enabling new sales.

+### Research Landscape Monitoring
+* Given a large body of research documents, identify publishers whose behavior makes them an outlier.
+* Partnered with content experts and Data Scientists to scope project, define success metrics, and schedule deliverables.
+* V1.0 delivered to production in Oct 2022.
+* Outcome: increased product reputation measured in sales and retention metrics.
+* Targeted Impact: Preserve integrity of data product, reputation.

+### Document Abstraction and Summarization Suite
+* Given a large body of research documents composed in various formats, create a service hosting a suite of models to abstract them into a common data structure.
+* Partnered with content experts and Data Scientists to scope project, define success metrics, and schedule deliverables.
+* 6 models delivered an validated by content teams and currently in production; 2 more in development.
+* Outcome: Save operational costs >$500k by greatly reducing human effort, with marginal impact on data quality.
+* Targeted Impact: Support the financial health of the company.

 ### Refine and Implement 3-Part Cycle for Data Science Steering Group
 * Provided clarifying structure to help steering group meet it's goals.
 * Garnered support from all key stakeholders.
 * Implemented 3-part cycle from start of 2022 with clear success definition for each step in the cycle; met success definition 94% of the time.
+* Outcome: increased stakeholder engagement measured by backlog size, meeting attendance, and cross-team collaboration in meeting presentations.

 ### Expanded and Promoted Data Science Internship Program for 2022
 * Transitioned from Pilot Program in 2021.